dvtate/terminal-colors/README.md

   - these serve the same function as the regular functions, but allow the output to be piped to a file other than stdout.
   - the first argument is the file to replace stdout

+# Potential Issues:
+  - **Endianess:** The `struct RGB_t` involves a specific byte ordering, it has only been tested on little-endian machines, but big-endian should work.
+If you have a big-endian machine please share your results.
+This library should produce undefined output on a middle-endian machine.
+  - **OS/Terminal Compatibility:** this library was built for xterm in Arch Linux (2016).
+The colors should work in any terminal emulator which supports 24-bit colors.
+The effects are not uniform and you may want to refer to this article: https://en.wikipedia.org/wiki/ANSI_escape_code